opprDev/stopcorona/README.md

 ## Information

-As far as we have to store the presented data regarding our research revisions, we need to share their information with our teams.
-This documentation will gave us a better understanding regarding the revision process.
+In this section, we describe the repository information for showing the components of the presented source.
+Further, we will describe important information that will be crucial to embrace the current repository.

 ### Acknowledgements